TonyADI/order-summary/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
-- Switch between viewing Daily, Weekly, and Monthly stats

 ### Screenshot